- Robin Bisgaard RN MSN CN IV, Benioff Children’s Hospital, Intensive Care Nursery

 Data collection: In person (recorded) interviews, focus groups, observation and field notes.

 Data analysis/interpretation: Semi structured interviews with parents will be analyzed after transcription for thematic interpretation.
 Observations will include parent education sessions, bedside education.
 Focus groups on program will be conducted with parents, in their education session.
 Ten parent interviews (including maternal and paternal interviews) and 2 focus groups will be conducted.
-Analysis will include assessment of the needs parents and perceived support and will include standard care and education in the ICN, MFICare materials, observations and interviews with parents.
+Analysis will include assessment of the needs parents and perceived support and will include standard care and education in the ICN, mobile family integration care (MFICare) materials, observations and interviews with parents.
 Analysis will be based on a symbolic interaction framework (Blumer, 1969).
 This includes the assumptions that meaning arises from a social and self-reflective process, that informants and investigators jointly create knowledge and findings, and that investigators must enter into the world of the people being studied (Rehm, 2005).